-Students are encouraged to prepare for this assignment by annotating course readings along the way.
-Consider these questions as a potential note-taking structure: What did the author intend for you to "get" from this reading (consider key arguments and key concepts / terms)?
-What struck you?
-How does this reading inform, interrogate, or support your current research project (or larger research interests)?
-What questions, critiques, or ideas for future research does this reading leave you with?
+- 1) What did the author intend for you to "get" from this reading (consider central arguments and key concepts / terms)? - 2) What struck you as most interesting, problematic, or important? - 3) How does this reading inform, interrogate, or support your current research project (or larger research interests)? - 4) What questions, critiques, or ideas for future research does this reading leave you with?